Browser Automation

 >>> page.click('#submit')

->>> page.close() # must close the page when done!
+>>> page.close() # Must close the page when done!

 The mock_human parameter will emulate human-like behavior.
 This includes easing and randomizing mouse movements, and randomizing typing speed.
-This functionality is based on botright.

 Parameters